informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

         "`{` _direction_ `:[` *schema name*`,` *constraint name* `]}` "
     Where _direction_ is either `inbound`, or `outbound`.

+Supported _sourcekey_ pattern in here:
+  - A string literal that refers to any of the defined sources in [`source-definitions` annotations](#tag-2019-source-definitions).

 Supported _facetlist_ pattern:

 - `[` ... _facetentry_ `,` ... `]`: Present content corresponding to each _facetentry_, in the order specified in the list.
 Ignore invalid listed _facetentry_.
 Do not present other facets that are not specified in the list.